-- (a) The purpose of this section 7 is to provide an overview of the investment framework for providing Additional Capacity outlined in detail in sections 8 to 11. - (b) This section 7 is an aid to interpretation of sections 8 to 11 but, to the extent an inconsistency arises, sections 8 to 11 will prevail over this section 7.
+- (a) The purpose of this section 7 is to provide an overview of the investment framework for providing Additional Capacity outlined in detail in sections 8 to 11. - This section 7 is an aid to interpretation of sections 8 to 11 but, to the extent an inconsistency arises, sections 8 to 11 will prevail over this section 7. - (b)(c) This section 7 does not prevent the industry consultation process set out in sections 8 and 9 being used for purposes other than relating to Additional Capacity.